Key takeaways

 Here's the timeline, with each date year-stamped so the order is unmistakable:

-One honest caveat, because it matters for anything you're about to file: this is still moving through the courts and can change again with little notice.
-The state of play described here is as of early July 2026.
-Before you submit a petition or wire anything, confirm the current court status and check the USCIS newsroom — the number could be lifted or reimposed between when you plan and when you file.
+One honest caveat, because it matters for anything you're about to file: this can change again with little notice.
+The state of play described here is as of July 30, 2026 — six days after the order.
+The appeal itself has not been decided; only the request to collect during the appeal has been refused.
+Before you submit a petition or wire anything, confirm the current court status and check the USCIS newsroom, which has been carrying the running status at the top of its H-1B FAQ.

 Who actually pays the $100,000 — and who doesn't

-This is where most of the confusion lives, so it's worth separating carefully.
+This is where most of the confusion lives, so it's worth separating carefully — and it stays worth knowing even now, because it is the map of who would be exposed if the payment comes back into force.
 The payment is not a flat surcharge on every H-1B.
 It attaches to a specific fact pattern.

 In plain terms: the payment is aimed at bringing a new worker into the country from abroad through a consulate.
 Someone who is already in the US and lawfully transitions into H-1B without leaving is, as a general matter, on a different footing.
 Eligibility rules are specific, though, so treat this as the shape of the rule — not a determination for your candidate.